 The only problem with these homemade protein bars is that they don't travel well in warm weather.
 So take a cooler bag along with you if you plan to eat them on the road when it's not cool.

-- Use vegetable glycerine as the liquid sweetener for a low-carb version.
-If you don't need low carb, use Sucanat or honey for more natural options.
-If you don't use glycerine, then 1 scoop stevia extract is a good choice or you could alternatively use xylitol or about 1/3 more erythritol)
+- Sweeteners: Use vegetable glycerine, xylitol, or erythritol (add in about 1/3 more) as the sweetener for a low-carb version.
+If you don't need low-carb, use Sucanat or honey or even maple syrup for more natural options.
+1/32 tsp stevia extract is also a good choice.

-- Please note – the recipe says to process the nuts to a coarse meal.
+- Be Careful Processing!
+Please note – the recipe says to process the nuts to a coarse meal.
 If you over-process, you will have a nut butter, which will still taste great, but will make the bars more dense and not solid unless you freeze them.
 Still yummy, though!

-- For nuts, almonds and macadamias are good options.
+- Nut Options: For nuts, almonds and organic macadamias are good options.
 Mixing several kinds works well too.
 You can also sub 1 1/3 cups coconut butter or seeds for nut free.
-If using seeds, sunflower and pumpkin seeds work well.
-Soaking is also recommended if using seeds (see How to Soak and Dehydrate Nuts and Seeds).
+If using seeds, organic sunflower and organic pumpkin seeds work well.

-- Here is a good brand of flax seeds to purchase to make flax meal.
-You can also use rice bran or protein powder instead of flax meal.
+- Flax Meal: Here is a good brand of organic flax seeds to purchase to make flax meal.
+You can also use rice bran or organic protein powder instead of flax meal.

-- You can also substitute coconut butter for the nut or seed butter.
+- Coconut Butter: You can also substitute coconut butter for the nut or seed butter.

-- You can substitute an alternative solid fat for the coconut oil.
-Use cocoa butter or butter for a more warm weather-stable bar.
+- Coconut Oil: You can substitute an alternative solid fat for the coconut oil.
+Use organic cocoa butter or butter for a more warm weather-stable bar.

-- You can use 1/32 tsp (1 scoop) of stevia extract (see How to Use Stevia)
+- Stevia: You can use 1/32 tsp (1 scoop) of stevia extract (see How to Use Stevia) instead of xylitol.

 Grain-Free No-Bake Homemade Protein Bars